 Tweet from Dale Partridge discussing "slut shaming" by a pastor, advocating for stigmatization of "whoredom" and connecting guilt to religious living.

-In many religious settings, feelings are weaponised to fasciltate control.
-Therefore after leaving church it may seem like a radical idea that to feel guilty does not always mean you did something wrong.
+In many religious settings, feelings are weaponized to facilitate control.
+Therefore, after leaving church, it may seem radical to think that feeling guilty does not always mean you did something wrong.

 Guilt is not always a moral signal.
 Sometimes it’s a learned emotional response installed by a system that depended on your compliance.